 In 1993, Benromach was bought by Gordon & MacPhail, a well known independent bottler from the Speyside town of Elgin.
 Plans were put in place to produce a ‘classic’ speyside style of single malt, including the use of peated barley, a practice that has all but disappeared in the area today.
 Gordon & MacPhail decided that Benromach should maintain this traditional smokey element and insisted upon a mix of Brewer’s and Distiller’s yeast in the fermentation process, adding some additional fruity notes to the spirits character.

 Benromach’s 10 year old single malt makes up the ‘classic range’ along with the 15 year old and 100 proof expression.

-On the nose is Vanilla and Cream with Berries, Biscuit and Barley and gentle hints of Bonfire Smoke throughout.
+Smell: Vanilla and Cream with Berries, Biscuit and Barley and gentle hints of Bonfire Smoke throughout.

-Value for Money: Available for £35 in the UK and it really can’t be faulted at that price.
+Value for Money: Available for £35 in the UK and really can’t be faulted at that price.

 Gordon & MacPhail deserve credit for the way they’ve gone about things at Benromach and most of all for the interesting, characterful malt that they produce.
 A great example of what an affordable, 10 year old Speyside malt can offer.